thingsboard/thingsboard.github.io/docs/iot-gateway/config/knx.md

 ### Section "Client"

-Configuration in this section is used to configure the KNX client, that is responsible for communication with KNX router.
+Configuration in this section is used to set up the KNX client, that is responsible for communication with KNX router.

 | **Parameter**     | **Default value** | **Description**                                                                                                      |
 |:------------------|:------------------|----------------------------------------------------------------------------------------------------------------------|